 - all postgraduate (PG) students

-In addition, all survey proposals of University of Adelaide staff or student populations by external bodies should also be considered by Learning and Quality Support for approval.
+In addition, all survey proposals of University of Adelaide staff or student populations by external bodies should be considered by Education Quality for approval.

 - Consult the survey register

 - If there is an existing survey collecting similar data: